obsidianmd/obsidian-help/en/Advanced use/Using obsidian URI.md

 - `obsidian://open?path=D%3A%5CDocuments%5CMy%20vault%5CMy%20note`
 	This will look for any vault that contains the path `D:\Documents\My vault\My note`.
 Then, the rest of the path is passed to the `file` parameter.
 For example, if a vault exists at `D:\Documents\My vault`, then this would be equivalent to `file` parameter set to `My note`.

+## Shorthand formats

+In addition to the formats above, there are two more "shorthand" formats available to open vaults and files:

+- `obsidian://vault/my vault/my note` is equivalent to `obsidian://open?vault=my%20vault&file=my%20note`
+- `obsidian:///absolute/path/to/my note` is equivalent to `obsidian://open?path=%2Fabsolute%2Fpath%2Fto%2Fmy%20note`